Rhodanthe (mythology)

 Rhodanthe (/roʊˈdænθi/ roh-DAN-thee, Ῥοδάνθη) is the name of a supposed Corinthian queen in Greek mythology who attracted a great number of suitors due to her beauty.
 Her story however is not attested in any ancient Greek or Roman source, and is instead a case of pseudo-mythology.

 Etymology

 Rhodanthe's name means "rose flower", a composite word made up by the Greek words ῥόδον meaning "rose", and ἄνθος meaning "flower, blossom".
 Rhodon is the origin the English word rose, and seems to have been borrowed into the Greek language from the East.
-The Latin word 'rhodantha' means "she who is rose-coloured" or "who has red flowers."
+The Latin borrowing 'rhodantha' suggests "she who is rose-coloured" or "who has red flowers."

 The tale

 The myth goes that the queen of Corinth Rhodanthe was so beautiful no man who met her could resist to fall in love with her.
 Wishing to escape her countless and ardent suitors, she fled to a temple of Artemis/Diana where she took refuge.
 Three of the bolder suitors followed her there, and being smitten by her beauty, declared her to be the new goddess of the temple, and renounced Artemis.
 They were about to overturn the cult image of Artemis when the god Apollo intervened, and angered about the offence directed at his twin sister, metamorphosed all four involved.
 The three princes became a worm, a fly and a butterfly.
 Rhodanthe herself was transformed into a rosebush, owing to her name.